Photonic Crystal Fibers

 Overall, photonic crystal fibers are handled in similar ways as standard optical fibers.
 However, special care is required in various respects:

-- Ends of PCFs may not be cleaned with liquid solvents, such as ethanol, as capillary forces may pull them into the hole.
+- Ends of PCFs may not be cleaned with liquid solvents, such as ethanol, as capillary forces may pull liquid substances into the hole.
 Of course, the guiding properties can be strongly modified with any liquid in the holes.
-There is even research on exploiting such effects, e.g. for generating a tunable amount of optical loss by controlling the degree to which a liquid penetrates the holes.
+There is even research on exploiting such effects, e.g. for variable optical attenuators: a tunable amount of optical loss is obtained by controlling the degree to which a liquid penetrates the holes.

-- Cleaving and fusion splicing PCFs is in principle possible, but can be more difficult, particularly for fibers with large air content.
+- Cleaving and fusion splicing PCFs is possible, but may be more difficult, particularly for fibers with large air content.
 During fusion splicing, the air may expand and distort the fiber structure.
 Connections between fibers are also possible with a variety of mechanical splices, fiber connectors, protected patch cables, beam expansion units, etc.

 - Even when the splicing process works well, there may be a substantial coupling loss due to a mismatch of mode areas, e.g. when a small-core PCF is coupled to a standard single-mode fiber.
 There are special tapered single-mode fibers and tapered PCFs for enhancing the coupling efficiency, but these may not be easily available.